amdewitt/Universal-Chessboard/README.md

 17. About and License buttons in the Help menu show About and lLicense text, respectively
 18. modifications.txt file provided in the documentation folder, and a corresponding Modifications tab in the Help menu which is shown automatically if modifications.txt is not empty

-The project is currently being stored as an Eclipse IDE Project, which can be experimented with and run through Eclipse IDE for Java.
+The project is currently being stored as an Eclipse IDE Project.
+As an alternative, a runnable JAR file is also provided.
-You will need Java 8 and EFXclipse installed in order to run it.